marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/sinh.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SINH, DSINH, hyperbolic sine, hyperbolic function, sine, sine, hyperbolic

 .. _sinh:

-.. index:: SINH

-.. index:: DSINH

-.. index:: hyperbolic sine

-.. index:: hyperbolic function, sine

-.. index:: sine, hyperbolic

 SINH --- Hyperbolic sine function
 **********************************